1994

 ● 8-6-1994: During the preliminary examination in the O. J. Simpson case, the prosecution presented evidence that some of the blood found at the crime scene matched Simpson’s blood.
 A serologist testified for the prosecution that only one in two hundred people had the same blood characteristics consistent with the sample.

-A prosecutor said that, though this blood evidence was the only evidence presented at the hearing that specifically tied Mr. Simpson to the crime, it was enough to show that there was a 200 to 1 probability that Simpson committed the crime.
+A prosecutor said that, though this blood evidence was the only evidence presented at the hearing that specifically tied Mr. Simpson to the crime, it was enough to show that there was a 200 to 1 probability that Simpson committed the act.

-It occurred to me, however, that one could turn that statistic around, so to speak, and argue that the correspondence between the sample and Simpson’s blood and only 1 in 200 people’s, does not incriminate Simpson.
+It occurred to me, however, that one could turn that statistic around, and argue that the correspondence between the sample and Simpson’s blood and only 1 in 200 people’s, does not incriminate Simpson.
 The counter argument would be that, of the several million people in the Los Angeles area alone (let’s say 2,000,000), ten thousand people (one in 200) would have blood consistent with the sample; therefore, the odds are ten thousand to one that Simpson did not commit the crime.
 Or, put another way, a mere one in ten thousand chance of the blood sample being Simpson’s leaves plenty of room for reasonable doubt.
 His lawyer could argue to the jury, “Why not haul into court any one of those other ten thousand people in Los Angeles who have the consistent blood traits and accuse them of the murders?!
 The match between my client’s blood and that found at the scene proves nothing.”

 So, what’s the resolution?
 It’s that the consistency between the blood at the scene and Simpson’s is not the only relevant evidence tying Simpson to the crime.
 The coincidence of the blood is not meaningful in itself.
 Rather, it’s significant when, but only when, taken together with all the other evidence in the case—such evidence as that Simpson had a relationship with Nicole (one of the murder victims)—she was his former wife; that Simpson had assaulted and battered her on numerous occasions (apparently out of jealousy); that he had a significant cut on his hands at the time of his arrest within a week after the crime; that there was much blood on and in Simpson’s car, which at least one witness said she saw Simpson driving about the time of (after) the crime, and he was driving like a madman (blowing his horn, and gesturing wildly, yelling for other motorists to move out of his way); and that a bloody glove, counterpart (the mate) of one found at the murder scene, was found by police shortly thereafter at Simpson’s house.

-Accordingly, the prosecutor could argue that all this other evidence points to Mr. Simpson as the murderer; with this in mind, and given that an inconsistency between Simpson’s blood and the sample would rule him out as the killer; given all that other incriminating evidence, for Simpson not to be the killer, and yet his blood match the sample, against 200 to 1 odds, now that would be an extraordinary coincidence.
+Accordingly, the prosecutor could argue that all this other evidence points to Mr. Simpson as the murderer; with this in mind, and given that an inconsistency between Simpson’s blood and the sample would rule him out as the killer; given all that other incriminating evidence, for Simpson not to be the killer, and yet his blood match the sample, against 200-to-1 odds, now that would be an extraordinary coincidence.

 ● 8-24-1994: Sometimes I wonder what music Mozart would have written had he been born in the Baroque age rather than the classical; and Bach, had he been born in the classical period rather than the Baroque.